-Of the thirteen different brands of wine making concentrate we offer, 10 of them come with all the ingredients you will need.
+Of the 14 different brands of wine making concentrate we offer, 11 of them come with all the ingredients you will need.
 All you need to do is add water.
-These brands are as follows: California Connoisseur, European Select, Niagara Mist, Legacy, KenRidge Classic, Cheeky Monkey, Heron Bay Premium, KenRidge Showcase, Vinterra and KenRidge Founder's Series.
+With the other 3 brands, these juices will have directions that call for wine making ingredients that you will need to buy separately.

 The other three brands do not come with any ingredients.
 They are simply the concentrated juice.
 These brands are as follows: SunCal Vineyards, Alexander Sun Country and County Fair Premium Fruit Bases.
 All three of these brands come with directions that explain what other ingredients you will need.
 You can also find this information on our web site within the description of each concentrate.
 The items that are called for are basically the following: Yeast Nutrient, Acid Blend, Wine Tannin, Wine Yeast, and sometimes Pectic Enzyme or Bentonite.
 These concentrates will also need sugar added to them as well.